CherMax2012/MinecraftPillars/README.md

 _______________________________________________

 **EN:**

-_The original map was created by KcooLomg.
-I've slightly reworked this map, reducing the space in the tech room, adding new features, and making it more compatible._

 **How ​​do I install this version?**
 This isn't just a map, but a complete Minecraft build with mods, worlds, and datapacks installed.